 BAR HARBOR – MDI Farmers’ Market is now accepting SNAP benefits (formerly known as food stamps) through the electronic benefit transfer (EBT) system at its two locations, Eden Farmers’ Market in Bar Harbor and the Northeast Harbor Farmers’ Market.

-Starting July 6 at Eden Farmers’ Market (in Bar Harbor), anyone who receives SNAP benefits can use their EBT card to purchase fresh food at the market, which takes place on Sundays from, now through October, at the corner of Park and Main Streets in the YMCA parking lot.
+Starting July 6 at Eden Farmers’ Market (in Bar Harbor), anyone who receives SNAP benefits can use their EBT card to purchase fresh food at the market, which takes place on Sundays from 9am to 12pm, now through October, at the corner of Park and Main Streets in the YMCA parking lot.

 To make this happen, the MDI Farmers’ Market qualified for free equipment through MarketLink, a USDA grant program that funds EBT machines so that farmers’ markets across the country can accept SNAP benefits.
 Healthy Acadia has been working collaboratively with the market, providing staff time and funding to implement the project, thanks to a Community Transformation Grant from the US Centers for Disease Control and Prevention.

 “The Farmers’ Market is an exciting part of our community, benefiting local businesses and families,” said Brett Ciccotelli, from Sweet Pea Farm, who has been helping lead the project and will be running the EBT machine that serves the entire market.
 “We are thrilled that now we can accept SNAP benefits, ensuring that even more people can enjoy the wonderful offerings of the market.”